 FashionGHANA.com: Would you be participating in this year’s Ghana Fashion and Design Week?

 Beatrice Arthur: The organizers Ghana Fashion and Design Week have not contacted me to participate.
 If they do, I shall gladly participate.
 However, I have never had to pay to participate in shows outside Ghana hence I won’t pay to participate in any show in my own country Ghana ….(.smile).
-I have paid my dues over 17 years.
+I have paid my dues for over 17 years.

 FashionGHANA.com: Of all the shows you have taken part in, which show did you enjoy the most and why?